letsgohimalaya/letsgohimalaya/content/index.md

 ::counter
 ::

-Checkout out the [documentation](https://content.nuxt.com/docs/getting-started) to learn more.
+Checkout out the [documentation](https://content.nuxt.com/docs/getting-started) to learn more. yyy